h2oai/mlops-dai-runtimes/gcp-cloud-run/README.md

 Since there is a direct dependency on the separate, above mentioned project [local-rest-scorer](../local-rest-scorer) it is best to build this project from the root directory.

-Make sure you are in the working directory `dai-deployment-templates`.
-Typing `pwd` in the terminal shell should have a similar output to `/my/path/to/dai-deployment-templates`.
+Make sure you are in the working directory `mlops-dai-runtimes`.
+Typing `pwd` in the terminal shell should have a similar output to `/my/path/to/mlops-dai-runtimes`.

 * Run the following command:
   ```shell script